sororf/London-Housing-Market/README.md

 # London-Housing-Market
-# This project was created to analyse the housing market in London to find if there is any evidence of discrimination against nacionality, religion or race in the mortgage models.
-It will be an indirect approach, as I don't have access to financial market.
+# This project was created to analyse the housing market in London.
-# I intend to analyse the mortgage market by borough, price and demografics to find if the mortgages are being discriminating against the local population, and to find if the credit risk models do that, diretcly or indirectly.
+# the goal is check the more propesrous boroughs and create a model to find, based on economic activ
+# PT
+# O objetivo deste projeto e' verificar o crescimento do mercado imobiliario em Londres e identificar as melhores zonas e precos